css-materials/course-site/content/setup/git/git-with-rstudio/index.md

 * Repository URL: paste the URL of your new GitHub repository
 * Project directory name: it should automatically populate, do not change it
 * Create project as subdirectory of: decide where to store the local directory for the project.
 Don't scatter everything around your computer - have a central location, or some meaningful structure.
 For repositories you create in this course, you can setup a `css` directory and clone all your repos there.
-* Check the "Open in new session" box, as that's what you'll usually do in real life.
 * Before proceeding, check the little box "Open in new session", as that's what you'll usually do in real life.
 * Click "Create Project" to create a new sub-directory.
 The first time you do it, you might get the following message "The authenticity of host 'github.com (IP)' can't be established."
 If so, open the shell and type
 `ssh -T git@github.com` but don't just type "yes": check if the hash that is shown matches one of the hashed shown [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints).
 If the hash matches, then connection is indeed safe you can answer "yes" to ssh's question.